 It is necessary for the IRS to schedule an additional outage period to complete critical system upgrades.
 The IRS DRT will be unavailable beginning at 8 a.m.
 Eastern time (ET) on Saturday, November 17, 2018 until 6 p.m.
 ET on Sunday, November 18, 2018.
 During this outage period, users may access fafsa.gov, the myStudentAid mobile app, and StudentLoans.gov.
 However, if an action requires entry of federal tax information, the tax information will need to be provided manually.
 Applicants may wish to complete the application after the outage is over.

-In 2017-2018, you will use 2015 tax information to complete the FAFSA.
-Only report the student and parent(s) 2015 federal tax information on the FAFSA.
-If your income has changed significantly and you would like to request that we consider your 2016 or 2017 income, you will need to submit an Appeal Form.
+In 2018-2019, you will use 2016 tax information to complete the FAFSA.
+Only report the student and parent(s) 2016 federal tax information on the FAFSA.
+If your income has changed significantly and you want us to consider your 2017 or 2018 income, you will need to submit an Appeal Form.
 Additional documentation may be required.
-Please visit the Appeals section on the Financial Aid website for more detailed information.
+Please visit the Appeals section on the financial aid website for more detailed information.